It is important to teach children to be safe on the road from a very early age.

 Bike safety on the road

-To reduce the risks to your child when cycling:
+To reduce the risks to your child when cycling, make sure:

-- they should always wear a helmet that fits
+- they always wear a helmet that fits

-- the bicycle's brakes, lights, reflectors, tyres and bell should be working
+- the bicycle's brakes, lights, reflectors, tyres and bell are working

-- the bicycle should be the right size for them
+- the bicycle is the right size for them

-- they should not wear clothes that might get caught in the wheels or chain
+- they do not wear clothes that might get caught in the wheels or chain

 Make sure your child knows how to cycle properly.
 They should be aware of the workings of the bike, such as the brakes and the chain.